 This is the critical part.
 If you cut them too soon they will still be holding too much water and shrivel up rather than dry beautifully.
-The prime time to cut, specifically Annabelle hydrangeas, is when they turn from white to bright green.
+The prime time to cut, specifically Annabelle hydrangeas which are shown in my pictures, is when they turn from white to bright green.

 My number one rule is if they are white, it is too early!

 Once you have cut them make sure to strip all leaves from the stems and also leave the stems long for easy handling and arranging.
 It is best to keep them out of direct sunlight while they are drying.

 1. You can place them in vases with about 4 inches of water and then let the water naturally evaporate.
 (This method seems to allow the bright green color of the petals to last longer.)

 2. You can also just leave them out of water and they will naturally dry themselves without any work from you!